brianmickey/100-days-of-code/r1-log.md

 ### R0D33
 More JavaScript.
 If you asked me before today, I would have said "stringify" was not an actual word.

+### R0D34
+More JavaScript...This is going to be a trend.